-Dell Inc. (DELL) declined the most in three months after cutting this year’s profit forecast as revenue from corporate customers fails to counter shrinking personal computer sales.
+Dell Inc. (DELL:US) declined the most in three months after cutting this year’s profit forecast as revenue from corporate customers fails to counter shrinking personal computer sales.

-Chief Executive Officer Michael Dell’s strategy of using acquisitions (DELL) to add software, storage and networking equipment has been slow to offset declining sales of desktops and laptops, which account for half (DELL) of revenue.
+Chief Executive Officer Michael Dell’s strategy of using acquisitions (DELL:US) to add software, storage and networking equipment has been slow to offset declining sales of desktops and laptops, which account for half (DELL:US) of revenue.
 Consumers and businesses increasingly favor the iPad and other tablet computers over traditional machines.

 “In general companies tend to be slow to do upgrades and they’re being even more conservative this time,” Gillett said.

 Dell fell 5.4 percent to $11.68 at the close in New York, the biggest decline since May 23.
-The stock has lost (DELL) 20 percent this year.
+The stock has lost (DELL:US) 20 percent this year.

 Business customers are taking “a wait-and-see approach” on forthcoming tablets based on Windows 8, Chief Financial Officer Brian Gladden said on a call with analysts yesterday.